crablane/bombay-bicycle-club-spotifyr/README.md

 ![scatter-Flaws](https://github.com/crablane/bombay-bicycle-club-spotifyr/assets/159540127/366b3198-92cf-4e66-9d88-5ac3726947f0)

-<div align="justify"> The next three albums _A Different Kind of Fix_, _So Long, See You Tomorrow_ and _Everything Else Has Gone Wrong_ all have a similar distribution of songs, with a few “sad” songs and the majority of tracks falling into the upper two quarters of the graph.
+The next three albums _A Different Kind of Fix_, _So Long, See You Tomorrow_ and _Everything Else Has Gone Wrong_ all have a similar distribution of songs, with a few “sad” songs and the majority of tracks falling into the upper two quarters of the graph.
 Interestingly none of the songs fall into the calm/relaxed/content area.
 I strongly disagree with the placement of some of the songs though. _Shuffle_ – to me, and to many others – is about the happiest song that the band has ever written.
 That piano sample, wherever it came from, is pure joy.
 It should be on the very right side of that graph, indicating a very positive sound, but according to Spotify, it’s… not.
-Similarly, _Home by Now_ and _Luna_ are happy songs for me.  </div>
+Similarly, _Home by Now_ and _Luna_ are happy songs for me.

 ![scatter-Fix](https://github.com/crablane/bombay-bicycle-club-spotifyr/assets/159540127/3ed44b81-3d7d-4db9-beb2-6ca1cda81492)
 ![scatter-SLSYT](https://github.com/crablane/bombay-bicycle-club-spotifyr/assets/159540127/0a269273-d04e-4121-adef-d60556cbf79f)
 ![scatter-EEHGW](https://github.com/crablane/bombay-bicycle-club-spotifyr/assets/159540127/d7965a88-3e84-46ff-aca3-11f414d2d489)

-<div align="justify"> The latest album, _My Big Day_, breaks that pattern: It is the most joyful, upbeat album according to Spotify and the most concise one in terms of the emotions conveyed!
+The latest album, _My Big Day_, breaks that pattern: It is the most joyful, upbeat album according to Spotify and the most concise one in terms of the emotions conveyed!
 Yet again, I don’t agree with all of it.
 Look at where _Meditate_ and _Turn the World on_ are placed: I would say that _Meditate_ sounds both more energetic and less positive than _Turn The World On_, which would put it into the top left quarter of the graph, above and left to _TTWO_ on.
 And _I Want To Be Your Only Pet_ is placed right in terms of energy, – it’s an absolute banger! – but does it sound more positive than _Heaven_!?
 Or _Home By Now_?
 Or, dare I say, _Shuffle_!?
-No!  </div>
+No!

 ![scatter-MBD](https://github.com/crablane/bombay-bicycle-club-spotifyr/assets/159540127/7442eed4-2443-42c8-8f1b-c3612f1182c8)